Brisbane: Skip to content

 For some people, changing lifestyle factors to reduce blood pressure risks may not be enough.
 There are a number of medications available that treat high blood pressure which you can discuss with your doctor.
 Beta blockers help to stop the effects of adrenaline on the heart by preventing it from beating too fast.
 Other treatments include ACE inhibitors which stop blood vessels from narrowing and ease the pressure on the heart having to pump blood around the body, and diuretics which help remove sodium from the body.

-Call Junction Road Family Practice today on (07) 3857 2799 to speak with one of our experienced GPs about your blood pressure risks.
+Call Junction Road Family Practice today on (07) 3857 2799 to speak with one of the experienced GPs about your blood pressure risks.

 Scroll To Top